The Self-Duality Equations on a Riemann Surface and Four-Dimensional Chern-Simons Theory: Introduction

 At the double poles of $\omega$ at $z=\zeta ,-1/\bar{\zeta}$, we impose the boundary conditions

 We furthermore impose the reality conditions \eqref{eq:reality condition on 4d gauge field, introduction}.
-Then, we can reduce to a corresponding family of 2d actions $S_{\text{H},\zeta}$ parametrized by $\CP^1$ given in \eqref{eq:action for the complex structure J_{zeta_0}}, which are gauge equivalent to \eqref{eq:action 4d CS, introduction} for various choices of $\zeta \in\CP^1$.
-The field equations of this action are then equivalent to the Hitchin's equations.
-Finally, the symplectic structure on the space of solutions of the field equations of $S_{\text{H},\zeta}$ arising from this action formulation is $\Omega_{\mcal{J}_{\zeta }}$, given in \eqref{eq:family of symplectic structure on Hitchin moduli space}.
+Then, we can reduce to a corresponding family of 2d actions $S_{\text{H},\zeta}$, given in \eqref{eq:action for the complex structure J_{zeta_0}}, parametrized by $\CP^1$, which are gauge equivalent to \eqref{eq:action 4d CS, introduction} for various choices of $\zeta \in\CP^1$.
+The field equations of this action are then equivalent to Hitchin's equations.
+Finally, the symplectic structure on the space of solutions of the field equations of $S_{\text{H},\zeta}$ arising from the four-dimensional Chern--Simons theory is $\Omega_{\mcal{J}_{\zeta }}$, given in \eqref{eq:family of symplectic structure on Hitchin moduli space}.

 \end{prop}

 This identifies the parameter $\zeta $ of \eqref{eq:family of symplectic structure on Hitchin moduli space} with the twistor parameter of the Hitchin moduli space.
 The proof of Proposition \ref{prop:main proposition, complex structure J_{zeta0}} is identical to that of Proposition \ref{prop:main proposition, complex structure I} with the role of $0$ and $\infty$ in the latter played by $\zeta $ and $-1/\bar{\zeta}$ in the former, so we only give a brief discussion.